Variational properties and orbital stability of standing waves for NLS equation on a star graph: Introduction

 In Section 2 we show that for $\mu>0$ well-posedness of the dynamics described by equation \eqref{diffform} (in weak form) for initial data in the finite energy space ${\mathcal E}$ holds true.
 Moreover, if $0<\mu<2$ then the solution exists for all times and blow-up does not occur.
 Finally, as in the standard NLS on the line, mass $M(\Psi)=\frac{1}{2}\|\Psi\|^2$ and energy $E[\Psi]$ are conserved, where

 and analogously, in the case $\alpha = 0$, for the Kirchhoff energy

-After setting the model and its well posedness (see Section \ref{s:2}), we turn to the main subject of this paper, existence and properties of standing wave solutions to \eqref{diffform}.
+After setting the model and its well-posedness (see Section \ref{s:2}), we turn to the main subject of this paper, existence and properties of standing wave solutions to \eqref{diffform}.
 Standing waves are solutions of the form

 The function $\Psi_{\omega}$ is the amplitude or the profile (with some abuse of interpretation) of the standing wave, and we will frequently refer to the set of $\Psi_\omega$ as to the stationary states of the problem.
 The amplitude $\Psi_{\omega}$ satisfies the {\it stationary equation }